jdmoorman/uclasm/README.md

 #### Erdős–Rényi Experiments

-Run `run_erdos_renyi.py` to perform the experiments and `plot_erdos_renyi.py` to plot the results.
 Running the experiments will take a while depending on your hardware.
-Both of these files are in the `experiments` directory.

 ```bash
 $ cd experiments